 By 1967, plans had been made to construct a building to house Mathematics, Computer Sciences, the Statistics Center and CCIS, occupying 141,000 square feet of area.
 It was designed by the same Architects (Warner, Burns, Toan and Lunde) who had already designed Fine Hall (the math building) at Princeton University and the Courant Institute building at New York University.
 When finally completed in 1971, the building cost $7.7 million, including $3 million from the 1968 NJ Bond Act.
 The Math Department received a $1 million grant from the NSF in 1968 to pay for furnishing the offices, the library, and the seventh floor lounge.
 The building was christened the Hill Center for the Mathematical Sciences, honoring the most famous mathematician then associated with Rutgers.

-Between the 1972 move to the Hill Center and 1981, there was also a super-department, or federation, called the New Brunswick Mathematics Department.
+Between the 1972 move to the Hill Center and the creation of FAS in 1981, there was also a super-department, or federation, called the New Brunswick Mathematics Department.
 Its main function was to coordinate personnel decisions, research grants and the teaching of graduate courses among the three undergraduate departments.
 Ken Wolfson was the chair of the N.B.
 Math Department until 1975, and Daniel Gorenstein was the chair of the N.B.
 Math Department from 1975 until 1981.
 Both Barbara Osofsky ('78) and Jane Scanlon ('79) served a semester as acting chair.

 Daniel Gorenstein (1923-1992) had come to Rutgers in 1969.
 In addition to being the Chairman of the New Brunswick Math Department (1975-1981), he was the founder and first director of DIMACS (see below) from 1989 until his unexpected death in 1992.
 His research area was finite groups, and he is generally credited as being the moving force behind the classification of the finite simple groups.
 He was elected to the National Academy of Sciences in 1987.